mahatalakshmi/VITA_SCAN/README.md

 Feel free to fork this repository, submit issues, or make pull requests.
 Contributions are welcome!

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.

 ## Contact

-For any questions or feedback, please reach out at [your email address].
+For any questions or feedback, please reach out at mahata2657@gmail.com.

----

-This `README.md` is a template and should be customized further to fit the specific details and structure of your project.

 Link for the website: https://mellifluous-hamster-da427b.netlify.app/ Overviwe of the project: https://drive.google.com/file/d/1dzahJkshf2mK2N7tPwVRxJbL2EbdCNki/view?usp=sharing